Recommended Books On Acting To Level Up Your Skills

 Since the Meisner Technique is one of the most famous acting practices, you must build a knowledge base.

-This book is also great for your learning beyond the Meisner Technique.
-If you are looking for a place to start building your acting practices, this is a solid place.
+This book is also great for learning beyond the Meisner Technique.
+It is a solid place to start building your acting practices.

 Connecting yourself to your acting style and why you work how you do is crucial to your success as an actor.
-It will make you confident and capable but also knowledgeable.
+It will make you confident, capable, and knowledgeable.
 Sanford Meisner on Acting will assist you in strengthening yourself in that regard.

 The Method: How the Twentieth Century Learned to Act by Isaac Butler